greatsandyeagle/sdart.github.io/index.md

 GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site

 Whether you are looking for an artistic portrait of your family, a cool print to store the sweet moments in your life, a special gift for your friends, this shop is for you!
+Check out the gallery [Here](https://jekyllrb.com/)

 Message me with a nice photo and I'll turn it into an **HD hand-drawn line portrait in a digital format (say, PNG)**.
 You can then print it, frame it, light up your home!